williamsantosa/ucsc-cs/README.md

-# Surviving the University of California, Santa Cruz

-A guide to the University of California, Santa Cruz's Bachelor of Science in Computer Science classes.
-Contains descriptions of Computer Science & Engineering (CSE) classes, relevant coursework,
+# A Guide to the University of California, Santa Cruz's Computer Science Majors

-## Credits
+This guide is intended to be read by prospective computer science students and incoming freshmen, however, current students may find portions of the text to be useful as well.
+Includes information on the Bachelor of Science and Bachelor of Arts in Computer Science majors, as well as the Bachelor of Science in Computer Science: Computer Game Design (CSGD) major.
+Among other things, contains descriptions of relevant courses, discussion on programming languages you will use, requirements to graduate, as well as ratings on professors and classes you will encounter.

 Authors:
 - William Santosa - [Email](mailto:williamwsantosa@gmail.com) | [GitHub](https://github.com/williamsantosa) | [LinkedIn](https://www.linkedin.com/in/williamsantosa/)